Dean of Students

 A student voluntarily joins the Lawrence Technological University community and assumes the obligation of abiding by the standards prescribed in the Student Code of Conduct.
 As such, students are required to engage in responsible social conduct that reflects credit upon the University community and to model good citizenship in any community.
 The University, through the Office of the Dean of Students, maintains the exclusive authority to impose sanctions for behaviors that violate the Student Code of Conduct.

-An individual who becomes aware of a violation of the Academic Honor Code has an obligation to report this violation.
+An individual who becomes aware of a violation of an academic misconduct violation has an obligation to report this violation.

 Use Your Cell Phone as a Document Camera in Zoom